BZoennchen/Pages/_drafts/Information.md

 I am riding on a train to our beautiful hometown.
 Suddenly, the integrated monitor in my compartment displays the current weather and a forecast for the day.
 The sun is shining, and I do not have to worry about any nasty rain.
-I put my jacket back into my backpack.
+Consequently, I put my jacket back into my backpack.

 This simple example shows our general understanding of information.
-The weather service (a *sender*) transmitted, via a network (a *information channel*), the weather forecast (*information*) to me (*receiver*) and *impacted* my behavior.
+The weather service (a *sender*) transmitted, via a network (a *information channel*), the weather forecast (*information*) to me (*receiver*) and *impacts* my behavior.
-The delivered information eliminated or at least reduced the uncertainty of the upcoming weather situation -- I am assured that it will most certainly not rain.
+The delivered information eliminates or at least reduces the uncertainty of the upcoming weather situation -- I am assured that it will most certainly not rain.
 Consequently, I put my jacket back into my backpack.

 One might think that studying computer science gives students a deep understanding of what *information* is.
 I mean, it is their fundamental resource they deal with all the time.
-So shouldn't they learn what it is?
+So shouldn't they learn what it is and what it does?
-Well, most computer scientists, including myself here, have a shallow encounter with the term.
+Well, most computer scientists, including myself, have a shallow encounter with the term.
 Thinking back to my own study experience, I remember that we established Shannon's definition of information using his notion of *entropy*.
 We spent like one or two sessions on the topic and moved on.